torchbox/rca-wagtail-2019/README.md

 ## Deployments

-Deployments to stage are automatically handled by CircleCI Production TODO
+Deployments to stage are automatically handled by CircleCI.

+For production, CircleCI requires manual approval, this is done over at the [CircleCI project](https://circleci.com/gh/torchbox/rca-wagtail-2019)

 ## Connect to the shell